catalinc/ipmon/README.md

 # Installation

 1. Install the CLI utility with `go install github.com/catalinc/ipmon`
-2. Edit mail configuration according to your setup.
-Use the `mail.json` file as template.
+2. Edit mailer configuration according to your setup.
+You can use the `mail.json` file as template.
 3. Run the utility:
 ```bash
 ipmon -help # to view options OR